•

 Accessible Homes Week

-For our tenth Accessible Homes Week (8-12 September) we’re marking a decade since the introduction of M4(2) accessible and adaptable dwellings and M4(3) wheelchair user dwellings standards into building regulations, and asking, have we hit a milestone or millstone?
+For our tenth Accessible Homes Week (8-12 September 2025) we marked a decade since the introduction of M4(2) accessible and adaptable dwellings and M4(3) wheelchair user dwellings standards into building regulations, and asked, have we hit a milestone or millstone?

 Learn more about Accessible Homes Week